Starignus/PythonPractise/Week1/RPIsetup/RPI_setup.md

  Each team should get a monitor, keyboard and mouse.
 * Insert the mini SD card in the Raspberry Pi , connect the mouse and keyboard in the USB ports, and the display with provided HDMI-DVI cable.
 Then,  using Y-cable, power it up by plugging in the charger.
+* From the menu select to install Raspbian.
-* The operative system starts.
-Then, click on the __terminal__ icon next to the menu to open it.
+* Once the operative system starts, click on the __terminal__ icon next to the menu to open it.
 * Then you need to run some commands in the terminal as root user to configure the Raspberry Pi (RPi).
 The **root user** has the permission to modify files or default settings as administrator providing the root password.
 The **root user** is **pi** and the default **root password** is **raspberry**.
 First we will make stronger the password, but first, we will change some default setups:

 ``` bash